SQLI-Morocco/Cassandra_NiFi_VueJs_Demo/README.md

 # Yacovida - Yet Another Covid 19 Dashboard - Part 1

 Cassandra is a leader-less distributed NoSQL database with a partitioned wide column storage model.
 This blog is the first part of a **two part demo** around Cassandra Database.
 The goal of part 1 is to showcase the usage of Cassandra in a data ingestion/data pipeline and quering context.
+Part 2 will demo the integration of Spark with Cassandra for analytics.

 This repo contains a fully working example **developed from scratch for this demo, no theme used or existing code was used** in order to build the solution, you will find the following artefacts: